DocumentationAPI Reference

 View the Drop-In Javascript Library (rch.js) Guide for more detailed information about the rch.js file.

-Putting this all together your page should look something like this:
+When finished, your page should look something like this:

 <!DOCTYPE html>